arthurio/fastapi-filter/docs/index.md

 If you don't want to allow ordering on your filter, just don't add `order_by` as a field and you are all set.

+## Search

+There is a specific field on the filter class that can be used for searching.
+The default name is `search` and it takes a string.

+You have to define what fields to search in with the `search_model_fields` constant.

 ### Example - Basic

 ```python